 This year has also seen a three per cent increase in the number of pupils achieving Level 5 or above, with 22 per cent of East Riding pupils attaining this standard, placing the county second in the region and 47th nationally.

 Coun Abraham, East Riding of Yorkshire Council’s portfolio holder for children, young people and education, continued: “I would also like to thank headteachers, staff and children for the hard work that made them possible.

 “These results have been achieved in the same year when more than half of the primary schools inspected improved their Ofsted grade – another cause for celebration.”

 The sustained strong performance by Year 6 pupils is a testament to the health of primary education in the East Riding, building on the improvements secured last year.

-Mike Furbank, the council’s head of children and young people, education and schools, said the results bode well for the future achievements of the children, who will be well prepared to transfer to secondary education, and are particularly impressive in the context of the poor funding which the authority receives.
+Mike Furbank, the council’s head of children and young people, education and schools, said the results bode well for the future achievements of the children, who have been well prepared to transfer to secondary education, and are particularly impressive in the context of the poor funding which the authority receives.

 He said: “I am delighted that schools have responded so positively to the challenges of a changing assessment system to support children effectively to produce these outcomes.
 Achieving Level 4 and above across all three subjects is a tough challenge and our children have succeeded in doing this.”